aregsar/aregsarblog/blog/2021/configure-laravel-local-mail-server/index.md

 January 1, 2021 by [Areg Sarkissian](https://aregsar.com/about)

+This post is part of the [Get Started with Production Ready Laravel](https://aregsar.com/blog/2021/get-started-with-production-ready-laravel) series of posts.

 This post will detail how to setup a mailhog email server docker service for local email delivery testing in your Laravel project.

 The mailhog server will also expose an http endpoint that shows a dashboard where you can view and manage emails sent to the mailhog server